maggietsou05/Stanford-Clinic/README.md

 2. Document findings in EHR under 'pre-dialysis assessment' <br>
 3. If APP unavailable, notify covering nephrologist via pager/text <br><br>

+As for the other roles:

-If other symptoms are newly presented, other roles such as APP are able to add them using the existing patient ID. <br>
+- If other symptoms are newly presented, the APP is able to add them using the existing patient ID. <br>
-The diagnostician, or MD, are able to see exactly what symptoms occured at what time. <br>
+- The diagnostician, or MD, are able to see exactly what symptoms occured and at what time. <br>
-The PCC will have the full patient history, as well as patient education points, to assist in communication with the patient or their families. <br><br>
+- The PCC will also have the full patient history, as well as patient education points, to assist in communication with the patient or their families. <br><br>

 Lastly, I developed a change management plan to help clinics adopt the dashboard smoothly.
 It can be found [here](Training_Strategy)